-In national accounts methodology interest payments were traditionally considered as "transfer payments" rather than "expenditure" - something that does not have a counterpart in economic activity but is a purely financial transaction.
-In recent years this has been modified by including the "service" element (essentially the difference, known as FISIM or "financial intermediation services indirectly measured", between interest charged by a financial institution on loans it makes and interest it pays on deposits since this is partly how a financial institution makes its money and is therefore an implicit payment for its services).

-These are concepts that make sense in the context of national accounting but are not very meaningful from the point of view of households' perception and experience.
+- 6.3.
+In national accounts methodology interest payments were traditionally considered as "transfer payments" rather than "expenditure" something that does not have a counterpart in economic activity but is a purely financial transaction.
+In recent years this has been modified by including the "service" element (essentially the difference, known as FISIM or "financial intermediation services indirectly measured", between interest charged by a financial institution on loans it makes and interest it pays on deposits since this is partly how a financial institution makes its money and is therefore an implicit payment for its services). - 6.4.
+These are concepts that make sense in the context of national accounting but are not very meaningful from the point of view of households' perception and experience. - 6.5.
 It has often been argued that since interest cannot be described as a good or a service, it has no place in a consumer price index.
 It can, though, be argued that interest paid on a loan should be included as part of consumption since it satisfies the consumer's "needs or wants" (para.
 1.3, ILO, 2004) to enjoy a good or service now rather than later.
-On a more practical level, the HCl aims to reflect the monetary outgoings (other of savings) of households; there can be no doubt that payments of mortgage interest are a "monetary outgoing".
+On a more practical level, the HCI aims to reflect the monetary outgoings (other than savings) of households; there can be no doubt that payments of mortgage interest are a "monetary outgoing". - 6.6.
 It is a fact that for owner-occupier households with a mortgage, the payment of the mortgage (both interest and capital) is usually a major item of household expenditure.
 Moreover, if the interest rate is variable, the level of expenditure is beyond their control.
-This places MIPs in a different category of expenditure from most other products, where the impact of price rises (including those caused by tax increases) can be reduced by substituting to other products.
+This places MIPs in a different category of expenditure from most other products, where the impact of price rises (including those caused by tax increases) can often be reduced by substituting to other products.
 Mortgagors are, in contrast, often "trapped" in their repayment levels.
 It is therefore entirely justifiable to include MIPs in a household-based consumer price index such as the HCI.

-&lt;sup>18 Interim Report of the Cost of Living Advisory Committee, 1951.
-HMSO, Cmnd.
-8328.

-The international "Practical Guide to Producing Consumer Price Indices" (United Nations et al., 2009) has this to say:
+6.7.
+The international "Practical Guide to Producing Consumer Price Indices20" (United Nations et al., 2009) has this to say: